Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Conclusion and outlook

-In an attempt to find the minimum system size of collision at which hydrodynamics would not be applicable in p-Pb collisions, the non-hydrodynamic mode regulated by the shear relaxation time of fluid dynamics was utilized.
-We utilized a recent state-of-art framework, JETSCAPE to simulate the dynamics for each of the stages of the collision.
+In an attempt to find the minimum collision system size at which hydrodynamics would not be applicable for p-Pb collisions, the non-hydrodynamic mode, regulated by the shear relaxation time of the fluid dynamics, was utilized.
+We utilized a recent state-of-the-art framework, JETSCAPE, to simulate the dynamics for each of the stages of the collision.
 We obtained elliptic flow results for two extreme shear relaxation times to study the onset.

-A separation in elliptic flow curves in Fig.~\ref{fig:v2_dNdy_2relax} suggests that the applicability of hydrodynamics for centralities lower than 55-65\% is questionable and the onset may lie somewhere between 55-65\% to 60-70\% class, which corresponds to rapidity density of $dN/dy\approx14$.
-Whether there exists a sharp onset or if there is a smooth transition region is still an open question.
+A separation in the elliptic-flow curves in Fig.~\ref{fig:v2_dNdy_2relax} suggests that the applicability of hydrodynamics for centralities higher than 55-65\% is questionable, and that the onset may lie somewhere between the 55-65\% and 60-70\% classes, which corresponds to a rapidity density of $dN/dy\approx14$.
+Whether there exists a sharp onset or a smooth transition region remains an open question.

-It has been pointed out in Ref.~\citep{Spalinski2016} that the non-hydrodynamic mode may not decay during the lifetime of small system collisions, in which case, the non-hydrodynamic mode acts as the regulator of theory.
-Therefore, it should be emphasized that the onset obtained in the present study is a conservative estimate and the real onset may lie at lower values of $dN/dy$.
+It has been pointed out in Ref.~\citep{Spalinski2016} that the non-hydrodynamic mode may not decay during the lifetime of small-system collisions, in which case the non-hydrodynamic mode acts as the regulator of the theory.
+Therefore, it should be emphasized that the onset obtained in the present study is a conservative estimate, and the real onset may lie at lower values of $dN/dy$.

-The assumption that the soft sector can be investigated in isolation from the hard sector in high energy collisions was more of a convenient approximation made in phenomenological studies, including this present study.
-But a considerable amount of work has been done towards a framework that can model jet interacting with a hydrodynamic medium in the last few years~\citep{Lokhtin2009, EPOS3_2014, Yan2018Mar,Chen2018Feb, Chen2020Nov, Chen2021Aug, Zhao2022Jan}.
-A recent review on this topic could be found in Ref.~\citep{Cao2023Sep}.
+The assumption that the soft sector can be investigated in isolation from the hard sector in high-energy collisions was more of a convenient approximation made in phenomenological studies, including the present study.
+However, a considerable amount of work has been done in the last few years towards a framework that can model a jet interacting with a hydrodynamic medium~\citep{Lokhtin2009, EPOS3_2014, Yan2018Mar,Chen2018Feb, Chen2020Nov, Chen2021Aug, Zhao2022Jan}.
+A recent review on this topic can be found in Ref.~\citep{Cao2023Sep}.

 There is significant scope for improving this analysis.
-The Freestreaming time was chosen to be a constant in this study.
-This value can be varied over a range which could provide a quantifiable uncertainty of the onset.
-The work can be performed with realistic 3+1D hydrodynamics such that experimental flow at forward rapidity can be utilized for better tuning.
+The Freestreaming time was held constant in this study.
+This value can be varied over a range, which could provide a quantifiable estimate of the uncertainty in the onset.
+The work can be performed with realistic 3+1D hydrodynamics such that the experimental flow at forward rapidity can be utilized for better tuning.